dappforce/subsocial-docs/docs/lightpaper/architecture/monetization/SmartContracts.md

 recognise that without smart contracts Ethereum DeFi would not be possible.
 The interaction between many DeFi projects is an expression of the composability of smart contracts.

-We will either integrate smart contract functionality into the Subsocial chain, or integrate with other parachains that support smart contracts, like Moonriver.
+We are currently looking into ways to potentially integrate smart contract functionality into Subsocial.